Elvisthegreat/Guess-The-Number/README.md

     [b.For the source](#for-the-source)<br>
     [c.You can for fork the repository by following these steps](#you-can-for-fork-the-repository-by-following-these-steps)<br>
     [d.To clone the repository by following these steps](#to-clone-the-repository-by-following-these-steps)<br>

+ ## Project Goals
+### Users Stories
+* To be able to play guess the number
+* To be able to have the flexibility of the game
+* To be able to sign up
+* To be able to play without bugs stress
+* To be able to restart game after playing to the end
+* To be able to log in with their signed up name without having to register again with new name

+### Site Owner Goals
+* Create a game that is easy for the user to play
+* Create a game that is easy for the user to understand
+* Create an option that allow the user to sign in
+* Create an option that allow the user to login
+* Create a game from my knowledge and want to know what the user think about the the game
+* Make sure user can restart or exit the game when they play to the end

+### User Experience
+From (UX).
+I make sure i use a simple and understandable language in a way users can easily read and get the the point of the game for i am creating a game not for myself but for others.
+So users experience is something i consider very important while making the first move for creating this game.

+### Targeted Audience
+* People who are looking for a simple and fun game
+* People whom just want to play a game that doesn't include violence
+* People who also want to be good at guessing

+### Users Requirement and Expections
+* A simple fun game
+* Easy to register and log in
+* Less stress and easy to play
+* Game work has expected
+* Easy to understand and less jargons

+## Design Choices
+This game was designed in a way of making things easily understandable!
+Something simple, fun and easy to play and understand.
+From the little knowledge i have, i tried to create something i could...making it very easy and simple especially for the target audience.

 ## Features
 #### Do you already have an account
 This is the first board of the game.
 This section require to you to select either Y or N to know if